postsharp/Metalama/README.md

  _Caravela.Framework_ is an add-in (the only one) to _Caravela.Compiler_.
 It contains the code transformation framework.

- _Caravela.Framework_ is designed to be compatible to be hostable by Visual Studio and to integrate with design-time source generators, although this feature has not yet been implemented.
+ _Caravela.Framework_ is designed to be hostable by Visual Studio and to integrate with design-time source generators, although this feature has not yet been implemented.